Siege of Paris (845): Invasion and siege

 In March 845 a fleet of 120 Viking ships containing more than 5,000 men entered the Seine under the command of a chieftain named "Reginherus", or Ragnar.
 Ragnar has been identified with the legendary saga figure Ragnar Lodbrok.
 Around 841, Reginherus was awarded land in Turholt, Flanders, by Charles the Bald, but he eventually lost the land as well as the favour of the king.
-Reginherus's Vikings raided Rouen on their way up the Seine in 845, and in response to the invasion, Charles—who was determined not to let the royal Abbey of Saint-Denis (near Paris) be destroyed—assembled an army which he divided into two parts, one for each side of the river.
+Reginherus's Vikings raided Rouen on their way up the Seine in 845, and in response to the invasion, Charles – who was determined not to let the royal Abbey of Saint-Denis (near Paris) be destroyed – assembled an army which he divided into two parts, one for each side of the river.
 The Vikings attacked and defeated one of the divisions of the smaller Frankish army, took 111 of their men as prisoners and hanged them on an island on the Seine.
 This was done to honour the Norse god Odin, as well as to incite terror in the remaining Frankish forces.

 Map of Paris in the 9th century.
 The city was concentrated on Île de la Cité, an island in the Seine.

 The Vikings arrived in Paris on Easter Sunday, 29 March, entered the city and plundered it.
 During the siege, a plague broke out in their camp.
-The Norse had been exposed to the Christian religion, and after first praying to the Norse gods, they undertook a fast, acting on the advice of one of their Christian prisoners, and the plague subsided.
+The Norse – who had already been exposed to the Christian religion – first prayed to the Norse gods, then undertook a fast, acting on the advice of one of their Christian prisoners, and the plague subsided.
 The Franks could not assemble an effective defence, and the Vikings withdrew only after being paid a ransom of 7,000 livres (French pounds) of silver and gold by Charles, amounting to approximately 2570 kg.

-Considering the Vikings' earlier loss of land to Charles, the substantial payment may also have been regarded as some form of compensation to the Viking leader and the invasion itself as an act of revenge.
+Considering the Vikings' earlier loss of land to Charles, the substantial payment may also have been regarded as some form of compensation to the Viking leader and of the invasion itself being an act of revenge.
 This was the first of a total of 13 payments of so-called danegeld to Viking raiders by the Franks (the term is not expressly known to have been used at this point).
 While agreeing to withdraw from Paris, the Viking army pillaged several sites along the coast on the return voyage, including the Abbey of Saint Bertin.

-Although Charles had been criticised severely for granting the large ransom payment to the Vikings, he had other more critical issues to deal with at the same time, including disputes with his brothers, regional revolts and disgruntled nobles, as well as pressure from abroad.
-Since he would have trouble trusting his own counts to assemble and lead troops to defeat the large Viking force militarily, paying them off instead would buy Charles time, and possibly peace from further Viking raids—at least in the near future.
+Although Charles had been criticised severely for granting the large ransom payment to the Vikings, he had other more critical issues to deal with at the same time, including disputes with his brothers, regional revolts, and disgruntled nobles as well as pressure from abroad.
+Since he had trouble trusting his own counts to assemble and lead troops to defeat the large Viking force militarily, paying them off instead bought Charles time and possibly peace from further Viking raids – at least in the near future.

 The synod of Paris was forced to convene at Meaux because of the siege, but it relocated to Paris after the siege was lifted.